mousrij/devops-bootcamp-12-terraform/demo-projects/1-automate-aws-infrastructure/README.md

 ```

 **Step 3:** Create a Route Table & Internet Gateway\
-Add the folloing resources to the `main.tf` file:
+Add the following resources to the `main.tf` file:

 _terraform/main.tf_
 ```conf